scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 9**

-"Let’s now address the ethical dimensions of AI use.
-Here, we’ve outlined several key areas.
+"Let's now address the ethical dimensions of AI use.
+Here, we've outlined several key areas.

 First and foremost is data privacy.
 When we submit information to an AI tool, that data is typically processed on external servers.
 For this reason, we should avoid using sensitive Personal Identifiable Information, confidential client data, proprietary business data, or any information we're not authorized to share.
 We should also be aware of the data usage policies of the AI tools we use.
 Enterprise AI solutions often provide stronger privacy controls, but due diligence is always required.

 Beyond privacy concerns, we must also ensure our prompts don't lead to harmful outputs.
 Avoid prompts that could lead the AI to generate harmful content.
 We share responsibility for the implications of AI responses.

 Another ethical consideration relates to intellectual property.
 We should be mindful of copyright and intellectual property when using AI to generate content.
-We should also ensure that AI-generated materials don’t infringe on existing rights, and are appropriately attributed, if necessary."
+We should also ensure that AI-generated materials don't infringe on existing rights, and are appropriately attributed, if necessary."

-**Example 10**

-"Prompt toolkits shouldn't remain static.
-As AI models evolve and business needs change, the prompts must adapt accordingly.
-This requires systematic maintenance.

-By implementing version control on our prompts, we can track their evolution.
-This can be as simple as adding version notes to our documentation.
-For instance, we might note: "Version 1.0: Initial customer feedback analysis prompt.
-Version 1.1: Added sentiment analysis requirement.
-Version 1.2: Refined output format for executive summaries."
-This history helps us understand what changed and allows us to revert if needed.

-A culture of continuous improvement transforms our toolkit from a static resource into a dynamic asset.
-Regular reviews of prompt libraries should be scheduled, where we can assess our prompts and update them, if necessary.

-It's equally important to encourage team feedback.
-When team members discover effective new prompts or improvements to existing ones, they should have clear channels to share these insights.
-We might establish a simple submission process or regular knowledge-sharing sessions.

-Finally, responsible experimentation drives innovation.
-Team members should feel empowered to test new prompting techniques and share their findings.
-This collective learning approach ensures our organization's prompt engineering capabilities continuously evolve.
-This allows us to maximize the value we derive from AI tools while maintaining quality standards."

-# This is the end of the instruction.